ospfranco/ospfranco.github.io/_posts/2024-06-25-client guide to react native modules.md

 # C++ Turbo Modules

 It's notable to mention that there are a lot of cases where you don't want to interact with the native languages (Swift/Kotlin) but you might want to do pure C++ bindings.
 For some libraries like sqlite, libsql, etc. This is what you want.
 JSI is C++, your code is C(++).
 This will be the fastest option in terms of runtime cost, but documentation is super scant, outdated.
-It is also tricky to setup.
+They are also tricky to setup.

 # Which should you pick?